ccs282/adv_env_econ_24/empirical/README.md

 Before starting the tasks ahead, you should have already saved the repository locally on your computer, installed `R`, `Visual Studio Code` (VSC), and the `R` extension in VSC following the instructions from the [README in the parent folder](../README.md).

 Let's make sure to open the repository correctly.
 This step is crucial to make sure that the relative paths used in the coding scripts work.
 There are two easy ways of doing so.
 First, if you are using Github Desktop, you can choose the repository on the top left and then click `Repository -> Open in Visual Studio Code` on the top bar.
-The second approach is to simply open VSC, press `Ctrl+K Ctrl+O` (Windows/Linux) or `⌘K ⌘O` (Mac) to open a folder and choose the repository locally saved on your computer.
+The second approach is to simply open VSC, press `Ctrl+K Ctrl+O` (Windows/Linux) or `⌘K ⌘O` (Mac) to open a folder, and choose the repository locally saved on your computer.

 Having set the repository as the current working environment in VSC, now open the file located under [./src/zaklan_replication.r](./src/zaklan_replication.r) and copy its contents.
 Create an empty R file: In VSC, press `Ctrl+Shift+P` (Windows/Linux) or `⇧⌘P` (Mac) and type in `create new file`, press `Enter` and choose `R Document (r)` from the list.
 Then, save it with a name of your choice in the folder [./src/](./src/).
 Paste in the contents of the file [./src/zaklan_replication.r](./src/zaklan_replication.r).
 You will work in the file you just created for the following tasks, while I will later upload the solutions to [./src/zaklan_replication.r](./src/zaklan_replication.r).